treangenlab/radmicrobes/session3/README.md

 ```

 ## 6. Visualization with IGV

+### Setting Up IGV
+Copy the alignment and variant files to your computer.

+To install IGV on your computer, you can go to this website: https://igv.org/download/html/oldtempfixForDownload.html

+You can also run it online from here: https://igv.org/

 1. Copy the files of interest to your computer (alignment and variant calls)
 ```bash